Wego.com: History & Milestones

 In 2013, Wego expanded its operations by launching regional offices in Bangalore, Jakarta, and Dubai.
 The company’s initial penetration into the Middle Eastern market in 2012 proved successful as its revenue soared to US$1 billion worth of gross travel bookings across its entire business by 2018.
+In 2022, Wego holds the number 1 rank in terms of travel bookings in the KSA.

 In February 2023, Wego earned the distinction of being the most downloaded travel app for flight-focused brands in the MENA region.
 This achievement was marked by a year-over-year growth of over 157.7% and 143,002 downloads.
+In May 2025, Wego maintained the title of the most downloaded flight search and booking app across MENA for the third consecutive year and held the position of the region's most downloaded travel app year-to-date.